 Ironically, the very communities that rely the most closely on marine resources often pose the biggest threat to those very same resources.
 For this reason, at all three of our island lodges, our most immediate focus will be on reducing the local communities’ dependence on the ocean and giving them a stake in the preservation of the marine world.

-- Education is a strong focus at all three lodges, with local communities taught how to ensure the survival of fish resources in the surrounding reefs.
+- Education: This is a strong focus at &Beyond’s three islands and Phinda Private Game Reserve, with local communities taught how to ensure the survival of fish resources in the surrounding reefs

-- Working with our community development partners, Africa Foundation and Friends of Vamizi, &Beyond focuses on small business development as an alternative source of income to fishing.
+- Working with our community development partners, Africa Foundation and Friends of Vamizi Trust, &Beyond focuses on small business development as an alternative source of income to fishing.